md-irohas/tcppc-go/README.md

 ### Systemd

-A simple unit file of systemd is ready (`tcppc.service.orig`) Edit it and enable/start `tcpPC` service.
+A simple unit file of systemd is ready (`tcppc.service.orig`) Edit it and enable/start `tcppc` service.

 ```sh
 # copy this file to systemd's directory.